MilneBotMKII/Whistler-Research/README.md

 FullDataWhistler.csv : A complete list of all whistler data I cataloged, including short dispersion whistlers.

 WhistlerData.csv : A truncation of FullDataWhistler.csv, removing short dispersion whistlers.
-This should be what scripts call for
+This should be what scripts call for.

+whistlerDigitizerFit.jy: Script made by Jeremy Faden to plot Juno's radio spectra and place points to fit whistler features to the dispersion equation.
+This is the script used to obtain all whistler times and dispersions.

 ReproducePlot.jy : Script making log10 dispersion vs. variable plots, with YMD group coloring.
 Remade from a python jupyter notebook script I had.